Friends of Tahoe Truckee Waldorf

 Beyond her work in education, Lauren is the founder and creative director of Folklaur Studio, a multidisciplinary practice that explores the intersections of architecture, art, and storytelling.
 A graduate of Colgate University (Neuroscience) and the Rhode Island School of Design (Master of Architecture), she has designed everything from buildings and installations to public art and custom furniture.
 Her public art installations in Truckee—like The Feather bike-rack sculpture—reflect her dedication to accessible, place-based design that celebrates community and nature.

-Lauren is also known for her long-time collaboration with Coalition Snow, where as Creative Director she designed over 30 ski and snowboard graphics, bringing women’s stories and mountain culture into the world of outdoor gear.
+Lauren is also known for her long-time collaboration with Coalition Snow, where, as Creative Director, she designed over 30 ski and snowboard graphics, bringing women’s stories and mountain culture into the world of outdoor gear.
 Her designs have been featured by REI, Outside, and The Vermont Ski & Snowboard Museum, where her work is part of the permanent collection.

 jonathan jung